ucsc-cgp/training-resources/WDL/README.md

 As noted in the previous recipe, each instance of `getReadLengthAndCoverage `returns a float.
 So, that means that the `report` task will be given an array of floats.

-### Optional and default inputs with select_first
+## How to use optional and default inputs with select_first
 * "I want to create optional inputs with built-in defaults."
+* "I want to fall back on a known value (or another variable) if a variable is not defined"

+We can use select_first() for these purposes.
+But before we go any further, a word of caution: It is a very common mistake is to use select_first() with the wrong syntax.
+It should be written as an array...

+`select_first([optional_variable, "foo"])`

+...not as a function with two arguments, such as `select_first(optional_variable, "foo")`.

-`select_first()` takes two arguments, the first one being a variable, the second being a value.
-If and only if the variable is not defined, `select_first()` will evaluate to the second argument.
+Now that we got that sorted, let's actually use it.
+As stated before, select_first() takes in a single array.
+Usually, that array has only two components, the first one being a variable, the second being a value.
+If and only if the first variable is not defined, select_first() will evaluate to the second thing in the array.
 If the variable is defined, then it will evaluate to that variable.

 Let's take another look at [the scatter example from earlier on in this document](#using-the-scatter-function-to-perform-a-task-on-every-x-in-an-array), but add in another argument.
 This argument has the purpose of echoing the user's favorite animal.
-Why not?

 ```
 workflow covstats {